children4worldchildren/children4worldchildren/docs/DEPLOYMENT.md

-# Deployment Guide for Johnbabs Environmental Services
+# Deployment Guide for Children4worldchildren

-This guide covers multiple deployment options for the Johnbabs Environmental Services website with full-stack functionality.
+This guide covers multiple deployment options for the Children4worldchildren website with full-stack functionality.

 ## 🚀 Quick Start